Handling Page Corruption in PostgreSQL Backups

 [Unit]

-Description=Run backup validation every 6 hours
+Description=Run PostgreSQL backup page-corruption validation every 6 hours

 [Timer]